jgillick/LendingClubAutoInvestor/README.md

 For people who would like to contribute, here are some features I'd like to add to the tool.

 ### Advanced options
-As part of the startup investing prompts, let the user choose to set advanced portfolio searching options.
+Let the user choose to set advanced portfolio searching options.
 For example:
  * Specific loan grades (A-G)
  * Loan term (36 or 60 months)
  * Exclude loans already invested in
- * Etc
+ * etc.

 Pretty much support most or all of the filters on the Invest page of LendingClub.